People Want To Tell Us Their Reasons For Their Behavior In Their "Am I The Jerk" Stories

 Another User Comments:

 “NTJ.
 This is a battle of the wills, but honestly, I’d fight this battle also.
 You’ve made the process as simple as possible for him.
 He even used the hamper for a few weeks!
 He can do it, he’s opting not to.
 Some might question if his putting his clothes in the hamper is a hill to die on, which seems trivial, but is your husband’s desire to throw his clothes on the floor really a worthwhile hill to die on?
-Because to me, ‘I will leave my clothes next to the hamper and expect someone else to pick them up!’ is a really weird hill to die on.”
-CemeteryDweller7719

 Another User Comments:

+“NTJ, and you are totally in the right on this.
 However, I don’t really see this as a hill to die on.
 It takes zero seconds for him to just be kind and put his clothes in the hamper instead of dropping them on the floor.

-It takes three seconds for you to scoop them off the floor drop them in the hamper and head on to the washing machine.
+Either way, it’s him being disrespectful first and you being disrespectful second.
 Honestly, you should never have to get to that point, but this isn’t really a hill to die on because of how little is involved.”
 NailFin

 Another User Comments: